Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness

-Various estimators for the GNAR spectral density matrix may be proposed in order to obtain estimates of \( \mathbf{f}_{\text{GNAR}}(\cdotp) \).
-Based on Definition~\ref{def:GNAR_Spec}, a natural starting point is a parametric estimator, as this definition explicitly depends on the GNAR model parameters and the covariance structure of the innovation process.
+Various estimators for the TS-NSD spectral density matrix may be proposed in order to estimate $\mathbf{f}(\cdotp,G)$.
+Definition~\ref{def:GNAR_Spec} suggests a natural starting point to be the parametric estimator that utilises the network time series model parameters and the covariance structure of the innovation process.